Legal Rights and Duties of Landlords and Tenants in Leasing

 • (b) Irresistible force, and

-1. To allow the lessor and his agents, at all reasonable times during the term, to enter upon the property and inspect the condition thereof and give or leave notice of any defect in such condition, and
+1. To allow the lessor and his agents, at all reasonable times during the term, to enter upon the property and inspect the condition thereof, and give or leave notice of any defect in such condition, and

-2. When such defect has been caused by any act or default on the part of the lessee, his servants or agents, to make it good within three months after such notice has been given or left.
+2. When such a defect has been caused by any act or default on the part of the lessee, his servants or agents, to make it good within three months after such notice has been given or left.

 (Clause (N))